How Long Does a Rape Victim Have to Press Charges?

 A better understanding of repressed trauma has also led legislatures and courts to understand that some child victims of rape may not even remember an attack until years later, and sometimes well into adulthood.
 Under these circumstances, the statute of limitations may begin when a victim turns 18 or from the date when the abuse was discovered.

-A prime example is the child sex abuse scandal in the Catholic church, in which adults in positions of authority or trust groomed child victims and their family members before committing sexual crimes against them.
+A prime example is the child sex abuse scandal in the Catholic church, in which trusted adults in positions of authority groomed child victims and their family members before committing sexual crimes against them.
 Many of the victims later entered therapy as adults, where their memories of the abuse resurfaced.

 In some cases, those individuals have been allowed to press charges years after the sexual assault occurred.